-The WDFW Private Lands Access Program has partnered with Sierra Pacific Industries (SPI) to facilitate vehicle access to a section of SPI lands on a reservation basis during August 2023 for bear hunting.
+The WDFW Private Lands Access Program has partnered with Sierra Pacific Industries (SPI) to facilitate vehicle access to a section of SPI lands on a reservation basis during August and September 2024 for bear hunting.
 This limited-entry section is nearly 15,000 acres and stretches from Highway 542 to the U.S. - Canada border.
-To reserve your spot, visit the WDFW Hunt by Reservation webpage and search for Black Mountain.
+To reserve your spot, visit the WDFW Hunt by Reservation webpage and search for "Black Mountain".
 Hunters must make a reservation for each date they hunt the property and for each party member.
-Fifty (50) reservation permits are available daily.
-The continuation of this opportunity depends on each hunter's understanding and following all access rules.
+50 reservation permits are available daily.
+The continuation of this opportunity depends on each hunter's understanding and following of all access rules.